-Despite the challenges faced by the Council, of the savings target of £13,346k, £11,781k are either banked in full or classed as 'on track for delivery', while £1,565k were covered by alternative measures during 2022/23, the percentage of savings banked in 2022/23 has increased from the level achieved in 2021/22, with that year being impacted by the pandemic.
+Despite the challenges faced by the Council, of the savings target of £22,762k, £17,895k are either banked in full or classed as 'on track for delivery', while £4,867k were covered by alternative measures during 2023/24, the percentage of savings banked in 2023/24 has increased from the level achieved in 2022/23, with that year being impacted by high inflation and ongoing legacy impacts from the pandemic.
 This balancing of local demand for services and financial constraints has been successfully managed through the Council's Business Improvement Delivery (BID Transformation) Programme.

-The Council's net revenue budget for 2022/23 totalled £251m, excluding those services such as schools and housing benefit, which are funded by specific funding streams.
+The Council's net revenue budget for 2023/24 totalled £263m, excluding those services such as schools and housing benefit, which are funded by specific funding streams.
 This net budget was supported by a combination of central government grant and locally raised Council Tax and Business Rates.
-The main driver for the funding increase from 2021/22 includes locally generated income from Council Tax, which was budgeted to grow by £6,261k as a result of the Council Tax increase, with a further increase in Government funding of £6,474k, with Business Rates generating an additional £4,054k as a result of the Council's rating list recovering from the pandemic, with this position being offset by a reduction in one-off income of £3,409k, primarily driven by the Council's ability to reduce the reliance of Earmarked Reserves.
+The main driver for the funding increase of £12m from 2022/23 includes locally generated income from Council Tax, which was budgeted to grow by £6,261k as a result of the Council Tax increase, with a further increase in Government funding of £6,747k, with Business Rates generating an additional £4,054k as a result of the Council's rating list recovering from the pandemic.
+This position is being offset by a reduction in one-off income of £3,409k, primarily driven by the Council's ability to reduce the reliance of Earmarked Reserves.